Family and friends video visits

 You can cancel your video visit by logging into JUST Connect, finding the relevant video call and clicking Cancel Visit.
 You will be required to provide a reason.
 Refer to the JUST Connect Guide for Families for more information.

-Why did I need to provide a mobile number?
+Why did I need to provide a mobile number and email address?

 The day of your video visit you will receive a SMS reminder from JUST Connect.

-JUST Connect Self Service Support (Cooma Correctional Centre ONLY)
+JUST Connect Self Service Support (trial phase, select centres only)

-We are trailing a self-service online booking system for video visits.
-Cooma Correctional Centre is our pilot site, once it is available at other locations we will let you know.
-More information about our self-service online booking system (Cooma Correctional Centre only).
+We are trialing a self-service online booking system for video visits.
+We will keep you informed once this is available at other correctional centre locations.
+Click the linke for more information about our self-service online booking system.